 'Children don't need more things.
 The best toy a child can have is a parent who gets down on the floor and plays with them'.Â Dr Bruce Perry

 Alongside Tapestry, as previously mentioned, within Class 1 we work hard to build the link between home and school.
 We are proud of the open relationships we create with parents as this sharing of knowledge, achievements and next steps really supports the children fully.
 They are at the centre of everything we do and are our primary focus at Tintagel School.
 Each term there will be a planned opportunity for parents to to discuss the children's learning with the class teacher and the child themselves.
 However, in addition we also send home numerous letters, learning materials and invites to performances.
-Mrs Sharp or Miss Wheldon is always available at the end of the day if you need to catch her briefly for anything or alternatively you can arrange a longer meeting in private with the office.
+Miss Wheldon is always available at the end of the day if you need to catch her briefly for anything or alternatively you can arrange a longer meeting in private with the office.
 An adult will also be available on the gate in the morning to pass on messages needing immediate consideration.
 Please frequently check your child's book bag for letters, new reading books and resources.

 As a school we are here to support you with your child's phonic development.
 There will be many opportunities for us to share high quality Read, Write, Inc support materials at each stage of your child's development.
 We do our very best to keep you informed and up to date but if you do feel we could be doing something additional please let us know.

 'What a child can do in cooperation today, he can do alone tomorrow'.'Vygotsky